 Jensen was unsure if a specific group of LC residents used the app more.

 “It is hard to gather demographics on who is using the app, but it is in general overwhelmingly students using board meals, a few students using flex points and a half dozen or so staff/faculty so far,” he said via email.

 The app has not been without a handful of bugs.
 There is a limit to the number of orders that can be placed within a 15-minute window, causing delays at mealtimes.
 Jensen suggests using the order-ahead feature to resolve this issue.

 “If your schedule is tight, you could order dinner a few hours before you want to eat to make sure that you are not locked out of your preferred dining time,” Jensen said.

 Students have also drawn attention to Get’s issue surrounding names.
 Since the app is a service of the software company LC uses for meal plan data, an individual’s Get account is linked directly to their LC account, which prints their legal name on the bag they use to pick up food.
 For some LC students, staff and faculty, especially those who are transgender, this is not the name they use.

 It was not until the end of Get’s first week in use that Bon Appétit discovered how to change the system to print chosen names instead of legal names.
 Anyone requesting an account name change needs to visit Bon Appétit’s on-campus office.

-Despite these minor issues, Jensen described Get’s rollout as largely successful.
+Despite these issues, Jensen described Get’s rollout as largely successful.
 Even though meal pickup works on an honor system, Jensen said this has not been an issue so far.
 Bon Appétit has received no reports about meals being taken, accidentally or intentionally.